 What are the disadvantages of a homemade VPN?

-At the start of this article we recommended you to purchase a commercial VPN and don’t spend your precious time in building your own VPN.
-We said this because commercial VPNs are ready to use backed by customer support.
+At the start of this article, I recommended purchasing a commercial VPN rather than spending your precious time building your own.
+Commercial VPNs are ready to use and backed by customer support.

 Homemade VPNs are effective for encrypting traffic, but they often fall short when it comes to bypassing advanced systems like the Great Firewall of China or Iranian surveillance networks.
 If you live in a country with strict censorship, it’s advisable to invest in a reliable commercial VPN to safeguard your online activities effectively.